Tips for thesis students

 For CD students in BGS graduate groups, shoot for middle of the third year.
 Take longer if you need it to find the right lab.
 Take less if possible and appropriate.
 Officially, you are not a thesis student until you pass your qualifying exams at the end of year 3, but many CD students are already working on their thesis projects before that.

-- What is the best topic for a thesis?
+What is the best topic for a thesis?
 Should it be "safe"?
-Should it
+Should it be risky?

 You'll get different opinions from different faculty members.
 My view is that you should pick a project that you care about in an area that you find interesting.
 Pick one that is challenging and meaningful to you.
 Ask yourself: if you answer the questions that you've posed, will you care about the answer when you have it?
 Take risks, but back up your "risky project" with one that is more predictable.
 Don't rely on a single high risk, high impact project coming through as your thesis - it might not.
 These are issues that will come up over and over as you move through your career.
 Now is a good time to start thinking about them.